AnaLopezMurillo/a04-APIs/README.md

 All icons and graphics were hand-drawn using Adobe Illustrator.

 ## Run Instructions:
+You can view the website at [this link](https://analopezmurillo.github.io/a04-APIs/).

-Clone repository and run index.html with live server.
+To run locally, clone the repository and run index.html with a live server.
 Please note that website may take a few seconds to build.

 ## APIs used:
 [Open-Meteo](https://open-meteo.com/)